HisashiKurokku/Bad-apple-messenger/README.md

 ## Important!

-Do note that this code is not yet complete so edit it as you want.
+Do note that this code is not yet complete!